shaheer-suhaib/research-engineering-intern-assignment/README.md

 - **Technical Soundness (10%)**: Correct use of data science techniques.
 The code should run without errors and be reasonably optimized.
 - **Bonus: Predictive Modeling (Up to +10%)**: Successfully implementing the optional predictive task.
 Points will be awarded for a reasonable modeling approach, correct evaluation, and interpreting the results.
 ## Instruction for the submission
 These instructions outline how to use GitHub for this assignment.
 Please follow them carefully to ensure your work is properly submitted.

-### Fork the Repository:
+1. Fork the Repository:

-Go to the assignment repository provided by the instructor: [Insert Repository Link Here] Click the "Fork" button in the top right corner of the page.
+   - Go to the assignment repository provided by the instructor: [Insert Repository Link Here]
+   - Click the "Fork" button in the top right corner of the page.
 This creates a copy of the repository in your GitHub account.

-### Clone Your Fork:
+3. Clone Your Fork:

-Go to your forked repository (it will be in your GitHub account).
+   - Go to your forked repository (it will be in your GitHub account).
-Click the "Code" button (the green one) and copy the URL.
+   - Click the "Code" button (the green one) and copy the URL.
 This will be a git URL (ending in .git).
-Open a terminal or Git Bash on your local machine.
+   - Open a terminal or Git Bash on your local machine.
-Navigate to the directory where you want to work on the assignment using the cd command.
-For example: cd /path/to/your/projects.
+   - Navigate to the directory where you want to work on the assignment using the cd command.
+For example: `cd /path/to/your/projects`.
-Clone your forked repository using the following command: git clone <your_forked_repository_url> (Replace <your_forked_repository_url> with the URL you copied).
+   - Clone your forked repository using the following command: git clone <your_forked_repository_url> (Replace <your_forked_repository_url> with the URL you copied).

    This will download the repository to your local machine.

+4. Develop Your Solution

+   Work on your assignment within the cloned repository.
+Create your code files, visualizations, and any other required deliverables.
+Make sure to save your work regularly.

+6. Commit Your Changes
+   - After making changes, you need to "stage" them for commit.
+This tells Git which changes you want to include in the next snapshot.
+   - Use the following command to stage all changes in the current directory:
+      - To add all the files - git add.
+      - Or, if you want to stage-specific files - git add <file1> <file2> ...
+   - Now, commit your staged changes with a descriptive message- git commit -m "Your commit message here" (Replace "Your commit message here" with a brief1 description of the changes you made.2 Be clear and concise!)
+   - Push your commits back to your forked repository on GitHub- git push origin main (Or, if you're working on a branch other than main, replace main with your branch name. origin refers to the remote repository you cloned from).

+7. Please notify us of your submission by emailing khawajamurad@outlook.com with the subject line "Submitting Research Engineer Intern Assignment".

 ### Develop Your Solution